- Remove tax-free cash from your house with Equity release joint ownership

 - Stay living in your own house

-- Rates have gone down in 2021
+- Rates have gone down in 2026

-I got equity release to give money to my daughter to buy a house.
+I got an equity release to give money to my daughter to buy a house.
 Without the money I borrowed, her buying a home would have been impossible.

 Sophie G from Aberdeen